astar-security/SubZero/README.md

 5) be able to attack modern infrastructures: docker (especially vulnerable intermediate layers), AWS, Azure, etc.

 Feel free to contact me at contact[at}astar{dot]services

+TODO:
+- include brutespray like with patator
+- include eyewitness like
+- include whatportis